 Why Declutter Your Bedroom First?

-Think of it this way: Your bedroom is your personal space.
-It’s where you sleep and spend a significant amount of your time.
-When it’s cluttered, it’s difficult to sleep well, focus, or recharge.
+Think of it this way: Your bedroom is your personal retreat.
+It’s where you sleep and spend a lot of time.
+A cluttered bedroom can make it hard to relax or recharge.
+Plus, it’s a space you control.

 Rate it on a scale of 1 to 5: